The Double Refuge ☠️ Ars Moriendi

 Death, Be Not Proud

-If you’re an atheist, then it doesn’t make any difference if you return to molten fire or black lead, dirt beneath the woodchuck’s paw or photon in an alien’s eye.
+If you’re an atheist, then it doesn’t make any difference if you return to molten fire or black lead, to dirt beneath the woodchuck’s paw or to the retina of an alien’s eye.
+Byron put this succinctly in his “Stanzas to the Po” when he wrote, “To dust if I return, from dust I sprung.”

-If you believe in a Merciful God — the only God worth believing in — then the afterlife is a party and everyone’s invited.
+If, on the other hand, you believe in a Merciful God — the only God worth believing in — then the afterlife is more like a party, and everyone’s invited.
 Everyone.
 Saints, sinners, agnostics, surprised atheists, and everyone else who couldn’t see what couldn’t be seen.
+Believing that somehow you’re the only one who got an invitation is like wearing angel wings at a formal dress event.

 Solving the Problem that Can't Be Solved

-Devout theists, who believe they'll go to a better world, may even rejoice.
-From their perspective, the downward flight of the plane is, in spite of all topographical fact, an upward flight.
+Traditional theists, who are certain they’ll go to a better world, may well rejoice at the thought of death.
+For them, the downward flight of the plane is, in spite of all topographical fact, an upward flight.
 If they're Christian or Muslim, this flight will take them to Heaven; if they're Hindu or Buddhist, it will take them to another life or to a heaven such as Krishnaloka.

 The belief in an afterlife is so attractive that many may even convert — quickly! — on the way down.
 One can hardly blame them, and perhaps they're right to do so.
-Yet from an agnostic perspective it's a seeming belief.
+Yet from a double refugee perspective it's a seeming belief.
 It doesn't stare reality in the face.
 It lacks authenticity.
-To adapt Hamlet’s words to a different context, agnostics know not seems.
+To adapt Hamlet’s words to a different context, double refugees know not seems.

 Atheists who believe they'll go nowhere at all once they hit the surface don’t fare so well.
 They're left face to face with their materialist certainty — and with the concomitant meaninglessness of it all.
 Some atheists might enjoy the final plunge, living their last moments as resolutely as they lived their lives.
 Yet the logic of atheism leads, eventually, to a certain type of hopelessness — that is, to the abandonment of any hope that there'll be anything to experience after death.
 While a fearful Dante sees the words Abandon Hope All Ye Who Enter Here once he reaches the gates of Hell, atheists have already abandoned all fear and all hope, and can't even imagine a gate.

 In his play God and the the Good Lord, one of Sartre's characters says, I prefer despair to uncertainty (Le Diable et le Bon Dieu, 1951).
-The agnostic, on the other hand, prefers uncertainty.
-The existentialist thinks of disbelief as authentic, whereas the agnostic sees doubt as authentic.
-The atheist fares worse here, however, at least according to Sartre, who writes in his autobiography, Words, that meaninglessness and pain are directly proportional: The more absurd is life, the less bearable is death (Les Mots, 1963).
+The double refugee, on the other hand, prefers uncertainty.
+The existentialist thinks of disbelief as authentic, the agnostic sees doubt as authentic, and the open theist sees doubt as a way of staying open to whatever God has in store for us.
+The atheist fares the worst here, at least according to Sartre, who writes in his autobiography Words (Les Mots, 1963) that meaninglessness and suffering are directly proportional: The more absurd life is, the less bearable death is.

 Curiously, once Sartre's characters are in Hell they no longer experience fear.
 Garcin asks Inès, You really don't have any fear?
 Inès responds, Why would I?
 Fear was fine earlier, when we had hope (Huis Clos, 1944).
-The agnostic understands this fear and hope, yet the uncertainty of the situation creates a delicate irony: at the very moment when we're closest to death, we still don’t know if there's anything on the other side.
+The double refugee understands this fear and hope, yet the uncertainty of the situation creates a delicate irony: at the very moment when we're closest to death, we still don’t know if there's anything on the other side.
 Our brief lives will come to an end — and perhaps at once a new beginning.
 Then, as always, che sarà, sarà.
+The open theist leaves it in the hands of God, while the open agnostic leaves it in the hands of the universe.

-The ancient Greeks may have got it right: above Zeus, Time, and Chaos hovers inexorable Fate — with its endless scroll that no one can see (as in the painting by Walter Crane, below), or in triumvirate form, tugging at the stars (as in the painting by Elihu Vedder):
+The ancient Greeks may have got it right: above Zeus, Time, & Chaos hovers inexorable Fate, with his endless scroll that no one can see, as in the agèd male figure by Walter Crane — or the three youthful female figures tugging at the stars by Elihu Vedder:

-In the Classical Stoic tradition, starting with Zeno of Citium (early 3rd century BC) and ending with the Roman emperor Marcus Aurelius (late 2nd century AD), fate is an integral part of the meaning of life and death.
-Fate operates in nature, which has its own designs that we don't understand — yet that we ought to accommodate.
-Stoicism is in many ways close to agnosticism, although it adds an element of faith in a benevolent force that created life and underlies its apparent chaos.
+In the Classical Stoic tradition, starting with Zeno of Citium (early 3rd century BC) and ending with the Roman emperor Marcus Aurelius (late 2nd century AD), Fate is an integral part of the meaning of life and death.
+Fate operates in Nature, which has its own designs that we don't understand, even though we ought to bow to It.
+Classical Stoicism is in this way close to open agnosticism, although it adds an element of faith in a benevolent Force that created life and underlies its apparent chaos.
 The famous Roman orator Cicero (106-43 BC) writes,

 The universe itself is God and the outpouring of God's soul; it's this world's guiding principle, operating in mind and reason, together with the common nature of things and the totality that embraces all existence (De Natura Deorum 1.
 39).

-Marcus Aurelius recommends seeing the universe "as one living being," and noticing "how all things are the cooperating causes of all things that exist; observe too the continuous spinning of the thread and the structure of the web" (Meditations 4.40).
+Marcus Aurelius recommends seeing the universe "as one living being."
+He recommends noticing "how all things are the cooperating causes of all things that exist; observe too the continuous spinning of the thread and the structure of the web" (Meditations 4.40).
 He suggests a 'going-with-the-flow' attitude that's strikingly similar to the Classical Taoists Laozi and Zhuangzi:

 How small a part of boundless and unfathomable time is assigned to every man, for it's soon swallowed up in the eternal.
 And how small a part of the whole substance.
 How small a part of the universal soul.
 On what a small clod of the whole earth we creep.
 Reflecting on all this consider nothing to be great, except to act as your nature leads you, and to endure that which the common nature brings.
 (Meditations 16.32)